 Get the correct insurance

-The government advise that you need to get Employers’ Liability Insurance as soon as you become an employer.
+The government advises that you need to get Employers’ Liability Insurance as soon as you become an employer.
 This policy covers costs that arise from claims made by any of your employees while at work, up to the amount defined in your policy schedule.

 Failing to get Employers’ Liability Insurance in place will get you in big trouble with the Health and Safety Executive (HSE).
 For each day that it’s legally required and you fail to have cover, you can be fined £2,500.